 - Raisins -- 2 tablespoons

 - Preheat oven to 200°F. Spread the cubes of bread on a baking sheet and place in the for about an hour, or until the bread is fairly well dried out.

 - Bring the 3 quarts of water to a boil in a large pot.
 Remove from heat and immediately stir in the bread.
-Cover with a clean towel and let rest in a dark, cool place for 8 to 10 hours.
+Cover with a clean towel and let rest in a cool, dark place for 8 to 10 hours.

 - Mix the yeast with the warm water and a pinch of the sugar.
 Set the yeast mixture aside for 10 minutes to proof until foamy.
-Stir into the strained liquid along with the 1 cup of sugar until the sugar is fully dissolved.
+Stir the yeast mixture into the strained liquid along with the 1 cup of sugar.
+Continue stirring until the sugar is fully dissolved.
 Cover the pot with a clean towel and set aside to rest in a cool, dark place for another 8 to 10 hours.

 - Strain the liquid again through a fine-meshed sieve or strainer and pour into a clean, 1-gallon glass or plastic jar, pitcher or container.
 Add the raisins and cover tightly with plastic wrap and a rubber band.
 Set in a dark, cool place for 4 or 5 days until the yeast sediment has settled to the bottom of the container and a clear liquid remains.

 - Carefully pour off the clear liquid into a clean container or individual bottles, taking care not to disturb the yeast sediment.
 Chill well before serving.